-This is a classic Italian truffle risotto that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
+This is a classic Italian white truffle risotto that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
 I use Oregon white truffles for this dish, as well as Oregon white truffle oil, which you can buy online.
 Obviously Italian white truffles will work, too.

 Take away the truffles and you still have a lovely risotto, but there is really no substitute for them.